Chart Color Schemes

 Romaine - Havenview is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Romaine - Havenview, as per the latest Census evaluation, 94.0% of dwellings were houses while 6.0% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro Tas., where 89.9% of dwellings were houses and 10.1% were other types.
-Home ownership in Romaine - Havenview stood at 36.3%, with mortgaged dwellings at 37.3% and rented ones at 26.4%.
-The median monthly mortgage repayment was $1,211, lower than Non-Metro Tas.'s average of $1,274.
-The median weekly rent figure in Romaine - Havenview was $260, compared to Non-Metro Tas.'s $250.
-Nationally, Romaine - Havenview's mortgage repayments were significantly lower at $1,211 against the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Romaine - Havenview's dwelling structure, as per the latest Census, consisted of 94.0% houses and 6.0% other dwellings.
+In comparison, Non-Metro Tas.'s dwelling structure was 89.9% houses and 10.1% other dwellings.
+Romaine - Havenview's home ownership level was 36.3%, with mortgaged dwellings at 37.3% and rented ones at 26.4%.
+The median monthly mortgage repayment in the area was $1,211, lower than Non-Metro Tas.'s average of $1,274.
+Romaine - Havenview's median weekly rent figure was $260, compared to Non-Metro Tas.'s $250.
+Nationally, Romaine - Havenview's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing